 - Many of the stunts and acts involve some pain or discomfort

-if not potentially fatal.
-No one should attempt to mimic or otherwise
+potentially fatal.
+No one should attempt to mimic or otherwise perform

 Where did you learn the stunts you perform?

-the majority of the acts I perform today.
-The rest were shared
+majority of the acts I perform today.
+The rest were shared with me by

 Will you teach me?
 Where can I learn?

-or theatre groups but for the most part I do not teach acts or
+theatre groups but for the most part I do not teach acts or stunts.

-stunts.
-Those wishing to learn should seriously consider the
+Those wishing to learn should seriously consider the danger and seek

 Where have you performed and with whom?